Unboxed-Software/solana-course/content/durable-nonces.md

 };
 ```

-Put this function somewhere in the file outside the `describe` block.

-## 2. Create and submit a durable transaction
+## 2. Test: Create and submit a durable transaction

 To create and submit a durable transaction we must follow these steps:

 1. Create a Durable Transaction.
   1. Create the nonce account.
-  2. Create a new Transaction.
+  2. Create a new transaction.
-  3. Ste the `recentBlockhash` to be the nonce value.
+  3. Set the `recentBlockhash` to be the nonce value.
   4. Add the `nonceAdvance` instruction as the first instruction in the transaction.
   5. Add the transfer instruction (you can add any instruction you want here).
-  6. Sign the transaction with the keyPairs that need to sign it, and make sure to add the nonce authority as a signer as well.
+  6. Sign the transaction with the keypairs that need to sign it, and make sure to add the nonce authority as a signer as well.
   7. Serialize the transaction and encode it.
   8. At this point you have a durable transaction, you can store it in a database or a file or send it somewhere else, etc.
 2. Submit the durable transaction.
   1. Decode the serialized transaction.
   2. Submit it using the `sendAndConfirmRawTransaction` function.

+We can put all of this together in our first test:
 ```ts
 it('Creates a durable transaction and submits it', async () => {
   const payer = await initializeKeypair(connection, {